 In October 2017, the Disclosure and Barring Service (DBS) introduced new identity checking guidance to align the DBS process with Right to Work checks.
-The changes will be fully operational from 29th December 2017, with a transitional period until then.
+The changes have been fully operational since 29th December 2017.
 The document requirements have been tightened for non-EEA nationals taking on paid work and applying for DBS checks so that they are consistent with the existing Right to Work document list.
 More information on the UK Government website.

 In Q2 of 2017, we saw a 42% increase in fake documents from that sector compared to Q1.
 We see illegal passports, Biometric Residence Permits, ID cards and visas purporting to be from many different countries, both within Europe and beyond.
 Without ID scanning technology, there is a real possibility that those illegal applicants would be accepted and their ID used during DBS checks without detection.

 As we have previously mentioned in other blogs, I am a strong advocate for prevention.
 Checking identity documents for both Right to Work, and when supporting an application to the DBS, can act as a robust filter to help manage those risks and ensure a water tight process.